PaperMC/docs/docs/velocity/dev/api/plugin-messaging.md

 ```
 ## Case 4: Sending a plugin message to a player

-This is for when you need to send a message to a player.
+This is for when you need to send a plugin message to a player.

 An example use case could be instructing a client side mod to disable certain features.